Things Just Ain't the Same

 "Things Just Ain't the Same" is a song by Canadian singer Deborah Cox.
 It was written by Nicole Renée, Alfred "Bob" Antoine, and Andre Evans and recorded by Cox for the soundtrack to the comedy film Money Talks (1997), with production helmed by Antoine and Evans.
-The song is built around a sample of "You Are Everything" (1971) by American soul group The Stylistics.
+The song is built around a sample of "You Are Everything" (1971) by American soul group the Stylistics.
 Due to the inclusion of the sample, Thom Bell and Linda Creed are also credited as songwriters.
-The song was later included as a Dance mix on her second studio album One Wish (1998).
+A dance remix of the song was later included on her second studio album One Wish (1998).